Alqueraf/Alqueraf/README.md

 ---
 With ❤️ from Barcelona.

-*This site is auto-generated when new content is available*.
+*This site is auto-generated with GitHub Actions when new content is available*.

 <a href="https://github.com/Alqueraf/Alqueraf">Check the Source Code</a>